 In our initial consultation, I want to spend as much time as possible talking about the client's case, the options that are available, fees, and how things are likely to proceed.
-I wrote the questionnaire to give me the information I need to evaluate the client's circumstances and let me do this as quickly and efficiently as I can.
+I designed the questionnaire to give me the information I need to evaluate the client's circumstances and let me do this as quickly and efficiently as I can.

 When it comes to the longer and more detailed questionnaire, the benefits of using my standard form are even greater.
 My staff uses the questionnaire to enter data into the computer for inclusion on the schedules that will be filed with the Court.
-They are used to seeing information laid out in a particular manner in a particular order in a particular place on a particular form.
+They are used to seeing specific information laid out in a particular manner in a particular order in a particular place on a particular form.
 This allows them to enter the data quickly and correctly.
-If they are faced with a spreadsheet or stack of bills instead of the form they are used to seeing, it takes them much longer to find what they need, be sure that it has all of the information that the court requires (and which is requested in my questionnaire), and enter it in the appropriate place in the software.
+If they are faced with a spreadsheet or stack of bills instead of the form they are used to seeing, it takes them much longer to find what they need, be sure that they has all of the information that the court requires (and which is requested in my questionnaire), and enter it in the appropriate place in the software.
 The result: delay.
 Instead of it taking three hours to draft your schedules, it may take seven or eight hours.
 And my staff will normally need to call to get the information you didn't include, delaying things yet further.

-As a result, I will generally instruct my staff not even to start a case where the questionnaire isn't completed properly, and have been known to decline to represent clients who won't "do it my way."
+As a result, I generally instruct my staff not even to start a case where the questionnaire isn't completed properly, and have been known to decline to represent clients who won't "do it my way."
 I know that it may be more difficult or time-consuming for you to get the information I need in the format I ask.
-But this lets me hold down my costs, and thus my fees.
+But this lets me hold down my time, and thus my fees.